Vishalk0810/quote_app_daily_tasks/README.md

 - Unlike generative constructors that always return a new instance, factory constructors allow greater control over the creation of objects.
 - They can return instances of subclasses, new instances, or even existing instances.

+## Advantages

+- Flexible alternatives to generative constructors.
+- It is a named constructor.
+- Returning Subclass Instances.
+- Efficient Object Creation.
+- Singleton Pattern.

 ## Example

 ```bash